secureflag/recipes/githooks-assignments/README.md

 ## How It Works

 1. **Flag Validation**: Verifies that exactly one requirement flag is set
-2. **Email Detection**: Gets the committer email from git config or `COMMITTER_EMAIL`
+2. **Email Detection**: Gets the user email from git config or `USER_EMAIL`
 3. **API Request**: Sends a targeted request to SecureFlag API with the specific requirement:
    - For initial assignments: `{"user":"email@example.com","hasCompletedInitialAssignments":true}`
    - For pending assignments: `{"user":"email@example.com","hasCompletedPendingAssignments":true}`
    - For expired assignments: `{"user":"email@example.com","hasNotExpiredAssignments":true}`
-4. **Decision**: Blocks the commit if the requirement is not met
+4. **Decision**: Blocks the push if the requirement is not met

 ## Error Handling

 The hook handles various error scenarios gracefully:

-- **Missing jq**: Displays a warning and allows the commit
+- **Missing jq**: Displays a warning and allows the push
-- **Missing token**: Blocks the commit with clear instructions
+- **Missing token**: Blocks the push with clear instructions
-- **No flag set**: Blocks the commit and explains which flags are available
+- **No flag set**: Blocks the push and explains which flags are available
-- **Multiple flags set**: Blocks the commit and shows which flags are currently set
+- **Multiple flags set**: Blocks the push and shows which flags are currently set
-- **Invalid email**: Warns and allows the commit if the email isn't registered in SecureFlag
+- **Invalid email**: Warns and allows the push if the email isn't registered in SecureFlag
-- **API errors**: Warns and allows the commit if the SecureFlag API is unavailable
+- **API errors**: Warns and allows the push if the SecureFlag API is unavailable

 ## Example Output